 - Unfair Labor Practices (e.g., denial of wages, overtime, and equal pay)

-The employment and labor lawyers at Morgan & Morgan litigate numerous lawsuits involving labor and employment disputes in Orlando, throughout Florida, and nationwide each year.
-We are extremely proud of the results that we have obtained in assisting workers with labor and employment claims.
+The employment and labor lawyers at Morgan & Morgan have pursued hundreds of labor and employment dispute lawsuits every year.
+We are extremely proud of our successful track record of representing victims of labor and employment claims.

-Our labor attorneys also represent employees before administrative agencies such as the Equal Employment Opportunity Commission (EEOC), Department of Labor (DOL), Occupational Safety and Health Administration (OSHA), National Labor Relations Board (NLRB), Florida Commission on Human Relations (FCHR), and the Florida Department of Unemployment Compensation.
+Our labor attorneys also represent employees before administrative agencies such as the Equal Employment Opportunity Commission (EEOC), Department of Labor (DOL), Occupational Safety and Health Administration (OSHA), and National Labor Relations Board (NLRB).

 If you or someone you know may have been treated improperly by an employer or other employee, do not hesitate to contact our attorneys today.
-To learn about your legal rights and options, simply fill out our free, no-obligation case review form.
+To learn about your legal rights and options, as well as inquire into the other practice areas our attorneys handle, simply fill out our free, no-obligation case review form.